nabsul/wp-linkoscope-plugin/README.md

 ## Installation

-1. Download to your plugins directory
+1. Download to a folder named 'linkoscope' in your plugins directory
 2. Activate the plugin from the administration menu

 ## Issue Tracking